 - iii.
 Any person convicted by final judgment or order by a court or competent administrative body of an offense involving moral turpitude, fraud, embezzlement, theft, estafa, counterfeiting, misappropriation, forgery, bribery, false affirmation, perjury or other fraudulent acts; - iv.
-Any person who has been adjudged by final judgment or order of the Commission, court, or competent administrative body to have willfully violated, or willfully aided, abetted, counseled, induced or procured the violation of any provision of the Corporation Code, Securities Regulation Code or any other law administered by the Commission, or any of its rule, regulation or order; - v.
+Any person who has been adjudged by final judgment or order of the Commission, court, or competent administrative body to have wilfully violated, or wilfully aided, abetted, counselled, induced or procured the violation of any provision of the Corporation Code, Securities Regulation Code or any other law administered by the Commission, or any of its rule, regulation or order; - v.
 Any person judicially declared to be insolvent; - vi.
 Any person finally found guilty by a foreign court or equivalent financial regulatory authority of acts, violations or misconduct similar to any of the acts, violations or misconduct listed in the foregoing paragraphs; - vii.
 Conviction by final judgment of an offense punishable by imprisonment for a period exceeding six (6) years, or a violation of the Corporation Code, committed within five (5) years prior to the date of his election or appointment. - viii.
-Possession of disqualifications under the By-Laws b) Persons Temporarily Disqualified
+Possession of disqualifications under the By-Laws. - ix.
+Other grounds as the SEC may provide.

-Effect of Disqualification or Non-Possession of Qualification by a Director
+Effect of Disqualification or Non-Possession of Qualification by a Director b) Persons Temporarily Disqualified